 - I then spent 2 years at Google working on deep learning for user personalization.
 My team was partially responsible for Google creepily understanding you based on your past history of Google product usage.
 I did a mix of infrastructure and research.

-- I’m now at OpenAI, working on the safety team.
+- I’m now at OpenAI, working on the Reflection team, which is focused on value alignment.
 We’re trying to ensure that human level artificial intelligence will be beneficial to humanity!